PunitTak2005/SQL/README.md

 This repository showcases a variety of SQL-based projects that I've worked on during my academic journey and personal development.
 It features multiple database designs and SQL queries that aim to solve problems in different domains like ride-sharing, courier systems, and job recruitment systems.
 I'm constantly improving and adding new projects to this repository to expand my skills and knowledge.

-## **Projects**
+## **Project**

-Here are some of the key projects included in this repository:

-1. **Ride-Sharing System**
-   - **Description**: A database system to manage drivers, vehicles, riders, and rides in a ride-sharing platform.
-   - **Key Features**: Tables for Drivers, Vehicles, Riders, Rides, and relevant SQL queries.

-2. **Courier Delivery System**
+1. **Courier Delivery System**
    - **Description**: Manages package deliveries, courier details, and customer information.
    - **Key Features**: Tables for Couriers, Deliveries, Packages, and Customers with appropriate queries to manage deliveries.

-3. **Job Recruitment System**
-   - **Description**: Manages job listings, applicant profiles, and application records for a recruitment platform.
-   - **Key Features**: Tables for Jobs, Applicants, Applications, and relevant SQL queries for job management.

-4. **Tak Pharma App**
-   - **Description**: A database system for a skin and hair care product company, managing products, inventory, and customers.

 ## **Database Structures**

-Each project has a clearly defined schema that includes tables and relationships among them.
+ Project has a clearly defined schema that includes tables and relationships among them.
 Some of the key components of these databases include:

 - **Normalization**: All database schemas are normalized to avoid redundancy.
 - **Foreign Keys**: Used to maintain referential integrity between tables.